WuyangLI/WuyangLI.github.io/_posts/2024-01-01-build-avatar-diffusion-model-from-scratch.md

   <img src="/docs/assets/images/diffusion_models/figures/noise-level-screenshot.png" alt="" width="800"/>
 </p>

+There are other interesting findings articulated in [On the Importance of Noise Scheduling for Diffusion Models](https://arxiv.org/abs/2301.10972)
+> We empirically study the effect of noise scheduling strategies for denoising diffusion generative models.
+>
+> There are three findings:
+>
+> (1) the noise scheduling is crucial for the performance, and the optimal one depends on the task (e.g., image sizes),
+>
+> (2) when increasing the image size, the optimal noise scheduling shifts towards a noisier one (due to increased redundancy in pixels), and
+>
+> (3) simply scaling the input data by a factor of b while keeping the noise schedule function fixed (equivalent to shifting the logSNR by log b) is a good strategy across image sizes.

 #### Learning Rate Schedule
 Similar to training any other neural networks, establishing an effective learning rate schedule holds significant importance, particularly when aiming to train a model capable of generating high-quality images.